rhodey/componentizejs-debug/README.md

 Two branches have been prepared:

-1. [less-code-await](https://github.com/rhodey/lock.host-wasm-rust/tree/less-code-await) await is used and tests pass.
+1. [main](https://github.com/rhodey/componentizejs-debug/tree/main) await is used and tests pass.
-2. [less-code-poll](https://github.com/rhodey/lock.host-wasm-rust/tree/less-code-poll) a polling mechanism is used and tests hang.
+2. [poll](https://github.com/rhodey/componentizejs-debug/tree/poll) a polling mechanism is used and tests hang.

+Look at [helpers/index.js](helpers/index.js) in both branches then [src/lib.rs](src/lib.rs) also.

 ## Run
 ```